 The U.S. Fish and Wildlife Service (FWS) listed the polar bear as a threatened species throughout its range in 2008 due to the threat of extinction posed by the loss of sea-ice as a result of climate change.
-Sea-ice constitutes essential polar bear habit and provides the platform from which polar bears hunt their primary prey, ice seals.
-The U.S. Geological Survey (USGS) recently updated an analysis of the threats posed to polar bears and concluded that range-wide persistence of polar bears will likely require stabilizing greenhouse gas emissions by the middle of this century.
+Sea-ice constitutes essential polar bear habitat and provides the platform from which polar bears hunt their primary prey, ice seals.
+In 2016, the U.S. Geological Survey (USGS) updated an analysis of the threats posed to polar bears and concluded that range-wide persistence of polar bears will likely require stabilizing greenhouse gas emissions by the middle of this century.

 Polar bears inhabit the circumpolar Arctic and portions of the subarctic on sea-ice and along coastal areas and islands.
 Although they sometimes range into international waters, polar bears generally occur in areas under the jurisdiction of five countries: Canada, Greenland (Denmark), Norway, Russia, and the United States (Alaska).
 Scientists and managers recognize 19 relatively discrete subpopulations, two of which occur in the United States.
 The Chukchi/Bering Seas population is shared with Russia and the southern Beaufort Sea is shared with Canada.